 The benefits of flying Premium begin at the airport.
 I had to check-in at the counter for my international flight, and while the regular line wasn't that long, it was nice to have a dedicated agent and no line at all.

-Premium ticket holders get lounge benefits, but only at select airports, and that doesn't include Austin right now.
+Premium ticket holders get lounge benefits, but only at select airports, which doesn't include Austin.

-Austin has a cool airport, though.
+Austin has a great airport, though.
 Modern, spacious, plenty of natural light, free Wi-Fi, good restaurant options.

-The time passed quickly, and I was soon benefiting from priority boarding to be the first on the plane.
+The time passed quickly, and I benefited from priority boarding to be the first on the plane.

 The seat pitch in the Premium cabin is 43-46″ (109-117cm).